SaiSindhuja197/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/07-design-report-in-power-bi-desktop-enhanced.md

 	![Picture 100](Linked_image_Files/Lab7-image(22).png)

-	*A button is added automatically when a field is added to the drill through well/area.
-It allows report users to navigate back to the page from which they drilled through.*
+	>**Note**: A button is added automatically when a field is added to the drill through well/area.
+It allows report users to navigate back to the page from which they drilled through.

 6. Add a **Card** visual to the page, and then resize and position it so it sits to the right of the button and fills the remaining width of the page.